Dear Seniors,

 From India, Bangalore

-Absence refers to Unauthorisedly staying away from work without prior permission or sanction of leave from competent authority.This absence may be temporary in some cases due to genuine/bonafide reasons such as due to self illness/hospitalisation of close relatices etc. But in this age of Mobile /email / whatsapp etc facility being available, the employee can atleast send a message.
-However in some cases, due to better prospects, strained relationship/ interest to earn other means also, some employees may abstain frequently and or for long periods.
+Absence refers to unauthorizedly staying away from work without prior permission or sanction of leave from the competent authority.
+This absence may be temporary in some cases due to genuine/bonafide reasons such as self-illness/hospitalization of close relatives, etc. In this age of mobile/email/WhatsApp, the employee can at least send a message.
+However, in some cases, due to better prospects, strained relationships, or interest in earning through other means, some employees may abstain frequently and for long periods.

-Should you need further information, please do not hesitate to contact me
+Should you need further information, please do not hesitate to contact me.

 Ravikumar